 #5: Cooking dishes & utensils

-You can find a small set of dishes and utensils that are plastic at your local sporting goods store, which allows them to be light and easy to pack.
+You can find a small set of dishes and utensils that are plastic on Amazon for a reasonable price.
+They’re light and super easy to pack.

 #6: Soap for dishes & silverware